Ed94/SectrPrototype/Readme.md

 * Odin repo's base, core, and vendor(raylib) libaries
 * An ini parser

-The client(sectr) module's organization is relatively flat due to the nature of odin's package management not allowing for cyclic dependencies across modules, and modules can only be in one directory.
+The client(sectr) module's organization is relatively flat due to the nature of odin's module suste, not allowing for cyclic dependencies across modules, and modules can only be in one directory.
-This makes it difficult to unflatten as the depedency chain must clear with no inter-module collisions, not something organic todo in a prototype...
+This makes it difficult to unflatten, not something organic todo in a prototype...

 Even so the notatble groups are: